by Carolyn Thomas ♥ @HeartSisters

-If they’re self-employed, they will later be able to write off all costs associated with our activities as a tax-deductible expense.
+Or if they’re self-employed consultants, they will not only take home a fat consultant’s fee, but also be able to write off all costs associated with our activities as tax-deductible expenses.

 But patient collaborators, on the other hand, will often take unpaid days off work or vacation time to volunteer to speak.
-Not only are they not being paid, but the opportunity to volunteer is costing them money.
-And then they are usually too polite to mention when their names and affiliations are not even acknowledged in the conference program, as all of the other speakers are.
+Not only are we not being paid, but the opportunity to volunteer is costing us money.
+And then we are usually too polite to mention when our names and affiliations are not even acknowledged in the conference program, as all of the other speakers are.

-Let me also clarify something important here: as a blogger, a public speaker and an author, the vast majority of my time has been offered freely and happily as a volunteer.
+Let me also clarify something important here: as a blogger, a public speaker and an author, the vast majority of my time has been offered freely and happily as a volunteer patient voice.

-The cause of raising awareness of women’s heart disease is so important to me personally that, since graduating from my WomenHeart Science & Leadership patient advocacy training at Mayo Clinic in 2008, I have volunteered countless hours of my time to this cause.
-My time is carefully limited, due to ongoing cardiac symptoms of coronary microvascular disease, but as my health allows, I’ve been happy to say YES to almost all invitations whenever I could.
+The cause of raising awareness of women’s heart disease is so important to me personally that, since graduating from my WomenHeart Science & Leadership patient advocacy training at Mayo Clinic in 2008, I have volunteered countless hours to this cause.
+My time is carefully limited due to ongoing cardiac symptoms of coronary microvascular disease, but as my health allows, I’ve been happy to say YES to almost all invitations whenever I could.

 That fee was $345 more than my Tim Hortons gift card.

-If you represent one of these groups, please put away your $5 gift cards, and consider the value-added benefit that a patient voice for your event, project, meeting or research project will bring.
-If you believe that including patients will improve outcomes, consider a reasonable budget to facilitate a respectful and fair partnership.
+If you represent one of these organizing groups, please put away your $5 gift cards, and consider the value-added benefit that a patient voice for your event, project, meeting or research project will bring.
+If you believe that including patients will improve outcomes, consider a reasonable compensation budget as part of your early planning steps to facilitate a respectful and fair partnership.

-And then be willing to financially support that partnership accordingly.
+And then be willing to support that partnership accordingly.

 Q: Can academics, physicians and government regulators be convinced to compensate patient collaborators?

 NOTE FROM CAROLYN: I wrote more about patients who become advocates for other patients (and many other topics!) in my book, “A Woman’s Guide to Living with Heart Disease” .
-You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from Johns Hopkins University Press (and use the code HTWN to save 20% off the list price when you order).
+You can ask for it at your local bookshop (please support your independent neighbourhood booksellers!) or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from Johns Hopkins University Press (and use the code HTWN to save 30% off the list price when you order).